 Learn how to keep tabs on your existing debts and understand your credit rating.

-You can go directly to Equifax or TransUnion to get a free copy of your credit report once a year, and checking your credit report will not affect your credit rating.
-But if you want to get your credit score along with your report, you will have to pay a small fee.
-Or you can book a free Credit Building Counselling session with Credit Canada and you will get your credit score for free during your appointment.
+You can go directly to Equifax and TransUnion to get a free copy of your credit report once a year, and checking your credit report will not affect your credit rating.
+If you want to obtain your credit score you will have to pay a small fee, or you can book a free Credit Building Counselling session with Credit Canada and you'll get your credit score for free during your appointment.
 Just call 1.800.267.2272 to book.

 Your credit report will contain the following information: